jankaszel/hyperwell-thesis/chapters/implementation.md

 ## Adoption in Existing Environments

-> Explicate how our approach on adding Hyperwell support to the Recogito semantic annotation platform went.
+_TODO:_ Explicate how our approach on adding Hyperwell support to the Recogito semantic annotation platform went.
+We rely on particular technologies such as the WebSocket protocol, but don't actually introduce new application protocols---swarming is handled by the gateway, which ensures compatibility with common Web standards.

 ### A Standard Annotation Server